Illiquidity Risk Premium

 Finally, let’s talk about small cap value vs large growth.
 Which has the greater liquidity premium?
 I’m going to let you figure that one out.
 What do you think has the longer holding period?

 What is the Risk Premium for Illiquid Investments?

 All else being equal, a rational investor would prefer to hold liquid investments over illiquid ones.
 But if you don’t need the liquidity (and you don’t need 100% liquidity, nor do you actually want it!), consider what other options you have available to you which might diversify you away from the S & P and US Treasuries.
 What is your allocation to illiquid investments?

 Just make sure that you actually don’t need the money during the investment timeline, and that it is transparent enough that you understand that you are going to get a good value throughout the entire investment.
 Transparency and complexity are frequently where illiquidity becomes a nightmare.
 You give your money to someone else and hope they can earn a return worth the trust you place in them.
 Of course, you won’t know for years if they deserve that trust, or what the returns actually are… so, many times, illiquid investments become more speculation and less investment.

 Ultimately, there is a risk premium for illiquid investments.
 A simple example is your own home.
 You don’t see daily fluctuations in the price of your home, so you are never tempted to sell it after its value drops by 10 or 20%.
 You have to hold on to it for a while.
 Thus, for most, home ownership is a good deal, because it forces illiquidity in part of your portfolio, with decent future expected returns.

 Liquidity is nice, but you only need so much of it.
 After all, do you keep a pool out back in case you need a drink of water?
 Or a place to park your yacht?

 When considering illiquid investments: incentives matter and due diligence is a must.
 After all, you are stuck with it for a while.

-You can get the liquidity premium, but only if the underlying investment is sound.
+You can get the illiquidity risk premium, but only if the underlying investment is sound.